AtulKumar2004/JavaBasics/README.md

 # JavaBasics
-Contains basics of Java Language
+Contains basics of Java Language which was left in part 1